 - LWSRA offers a variety of programs for all ages and abilities.

 - Programs include sports, drama, art, cooking, fitness, social club, and many more!

-- After school care, School Day Out (structured day of activities for students on certain days off from school, Saturday Fun Club, and Saturday Drop In are offered to help provide options for children who benefit from structured days when school is not in session.
+- After school care, School Day Out (structured day of activities for students on certain days off from school), Saturday Fun Club, Saturday Drop In, and Summer Camp are offered to help provide options for children who benefit from structured days when school is not in session.

 - Special activities and outings are available throughout the year (Ball Factory trip, Chicago Wolves game, dances, pajama party, Haunted Trails, etc.).